telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 slug: scheduler-built-in dialogs
 ---

-# .NET MAUI Scheduler Built-in Dialogs
+# .NET MAUI Scheduler Built-In Dialogs

 Telerik .NET MAUI Scheduler control exposes built-in dialogs for creation and modification of appointments, so you can provide users with the ability to directly schedule their meetings.